BergQuester/v8tr.github.io/_drafts/2018-04-04-core-data-stack-swift-4.md

 ### Initialize Core Data Stack

+Now we will create the Core Data stack and see the components play together.

 ### Conclusion

 Despite the fact `NSPersistentContainer` takes off a decent part of responsibility for Core Data stack management from developers, it is still extremely important to understand how do the individual components work.